natstar93/react-test-tree/README.md

 `react-test-tree` is a simple, scalable and concise way of testing React components.
 It is an evolution of the [react-page-objects](https://github.com/QubitProducts/react-page-objects) library.

-A test tree is dev-friendly representation of your entire React component tree, built by recursing through the refs of your elements.
+A test tree is dev-friendly representation of your entire React component tree, built by recursing through special props applied to your components.

 React gives us some great utilities for testing React components, however they lead to overly-verbose boilerplate that clutters your tests. `react-test-tree` tidies this clutter away, allowing you to manipulate your components with short, concise statements: